lino-framework/book/docs/specs/comments.rst

     .. attribute:: owner

         The *topic* this comment is about.
 This field is a Generic Foreign Key, i.e. users can basically comment on any database object.
-It is however the application developer who decides where comments can be created and how they are being displayed.
+It is however the :term:`application developer` who decides where comments can be created and how they are being displayed.

-        A generic foreign key to the commentable database object to which this comment relates.
+        The :attr:`owner` of a comment is always an instance of a subclass of :class:`Commentable`.

     .. attribute:: published